Anchor Chain Snubbing Guide

 Choosing between a Single Strop and a Twin Tail V Bridle:

-Chain Snubbing Strop
+Single-Line Chain Snubbing Strop

-Single Line Snubbing, important features and information:
+Single Line Snubbing, Facts and Features:

-- The strop is attached to the chain with a rolling hitch or a spliced chain hook/grab which can be retentive, the other end is made off to a strongpoint on the foredeck.
+- The strop is attached to the chain with a rolling hitch or a spliced chain hook/grab, which can be retentive.
+The other end is made off to a strongpoint on the foredeck.

 - Adding a mooring compensator will increase the elasticity of the strop - this extra shock absorbing capacity could be utilised to reduce the length of the line.